Check Out the Crossroads Cultural District!

 Located in the heart of downtown Greenfield.

 Do you like to step off the beaten path and discover new delights in unexpected places?
-Visit the Crossroads Cultural District and find something cool and different in every corner; Greenfield proves the adage that great things come in small packages.
-Check out our quirky, small, old-fashioned, full-service New England town that’s enjoying a blossoming of arts, music, history, and culture as more and more artists of all stripes discover this easily-accessible yet hidden Western Mass treasure, located less than a mile east from exit 43 on Interstate 91.
+Visit the Crossroads Cultural District and find something cool and different in every corner, located less than a mile east from exit 43 on Interstate 91.

 The walkable District is a half-mile stretch where you'll find:

-• Food from all over the world as well as our own Connecticut River Valley, from upscale to diner to grab-and-go.
+• Food from all over the world as well as our own Connecticut River Valley.

 • Shops offering books, records, handcrafted gifts, clothing, jewelry, toys, antiques, and more.

-• Four downtown public gathering spaces: the Common, Veterans Mall, the Fiske Avenue Pocket Park, and Energy Park, where you can also catch a free summertime concert in the bandshell.
+• Downtown public gathering spaces: the Common, Veterans Mall, the Fiske Avenue Pocket Park, and Energy Park.

 • First-run movies and interesting revivals on one of seven screens at the Greenfield Garden Cinemas where you can enjoy a beer with your popcorn.